Mandelliant/akash-hackathon/README.md

 <h1>Step 2: Configure mail server</h1>

 You can use a Handshake domain with hmail, a Handshake email client, to set up a basic Discourse instance.
 Discourse also [recommends a few options](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fdiscourse%2Fdiscourse%2Fblob%2Fmain%2Fdocs%2FINSTALL-email.md) or you can set up your own mail server.
+For Discourse mail deliverability, you **must** be able to add valid SPF and DKIM records in your DNS.

 Once you have a mail server set up, get the following information and save it for later when installing Discourse: